khaors/geocompr/main.md

 Hint: The `st_length` function computes the length of a `LINESTRING` or `MULTILINESTRING` geometry.

 <!-- RASTERIZATION-->
+1. Subset points higher than 3100 meters a.s.l in New Zealand (the `nz_height` object).
+Using the new object:
+    - Count numbers of the highest points in grid cells of 3 km resolution.
+    - Find the maximum elevation value for grid cells of 3 km resolution..

 <!-- advances exercise - rotate nz as a whole - union new zeleand and rotate it around its centroid by 180 degrees -->
 <!-- RASTER AGGREGATION -->